azuline/rose/README.md

 - Rosé and the source files always have the same metadata.
 If they drift, `rose cache update` will rebuild the cache such that it fully matches the source files.
-And if the watchdog is running, there should not be any drift.
+And if `rose cache watch` is running, there should not be any drift.
 - Rosé is easily synchronized across machines.
 As long as the source files are synchronized, Rosé will rebuild the exact same cache regardless of machine.

-Rosé writes `.rose.{uuid}.toml` files into each album's directory as a way to preserve release-level state and keep release UUIDs consistent across full cache rebuilds.
+Rosé writes `.rose.{uuid}.toml` files into each release's directory as a way to preserve release-level state and keep release UUIDs consistent across full cache rebuilds.